 The typical procedure followed by most courts is to ask the parties to confer and see if they can agree to an expert, and if not, to submit one or more names with CV’s.

-Some attorneys believe that it is unwise (for client relations and avoidance of malpractice issues) to ever consent to the expert proposed by the opposing party in case they end up loosing the case.
+Some attorneys believe that it is unwise (for client relations and avoidance of malpractice issues) to ever consent to the expert proposed by the opposing party in case they end up losing the case.

 You certainly should not consent to an adversary’s recommendation unless you either know the expert well or have done some due diligence in checking out the expert’s track record.
 You can check an expert out by any or all of the following: